sizovns/owasp10/README.md

 ## Overview
 It is machines for education of OWASP TOP 10 2021 year.

 Here you cat try to learn more about OWASP TOP 10 vulnerabilities.

 **What you can learn:**
 1. How vulnerability look like in the Node JS code.
 2. How to use this vulnerability.

 ## How to use
 * Install docker and docker-compose
 * Clone project
 * Start machines -> command `docker-compose up -d` from project root directory
 * Find a flag `flag{s0m3-t3xt}`

 ## A little bit help
-In some directories with difficult machines you can see file how_to.txt and there are how to solve this machines.
+In some directories with difficult machines you can see file `how_to.txt` there are how to solve this machines.

-## Happy hacking
+### Happy hacking